cd../blog

 • Investor presentations, stress-test disclosures, and other Reg FD items

 Banks are also heavily supervised.
-That regulatory attention creates more potential 8‑K triggers: new capital rules, supervisory letters, consent orders, and similar “other events” that boards and lawyers decide must be disclosed.
+That regulatory attention creates more potential 8-K triggers: new capital rules, supervisory letters, consent orders.
+Boards and lawyers decide these things must be disclosed.

 Healthcare and Biotech: Every Trial Is a Fork in the Road

-Biotech and healthcare companies sit at the other end of the spectrum: fewer assets, more drama.
+Biotech and healthcare sit at the opposite end: fewer assets, more drama.

 A single small-cap biotech in active development can log dozens of 8-Ks in a year: